From Australia to Europe, climate protesters hit the streets ahead of UN summit

 Published Friday, September 20, 2019 6:36AM EDT

-BERLIN -- In Canberra and Kabul, Cape Town and Berlin, and across the globe, hundreds of thousands of people took the streets Friday to demand that leaders tackle climate change in the run-up to a U.N. summit.
+BERLIN -- From Canberra to Kabul and Cape Town to Berlin and across the globe, hundreds of thousands of young people took the streets Friday to demand that leaders tackle climate change in the run-up to a UN summit.

 Many were children who skipped school to take part in the second "Global Climate Strike," following a similar event in March that drew large crowds.